dotslashCosmic/zQoinPython/README.md

 # zQoin Cryptocurrency Project

 ## Overview
-This project is a simple implementation of a cryptocurrency named zQoin.
+This project is a simple implementation of a cryptocurrency named zQoin, based on SHA3-512 Proof of Work.
 It includes a blockchain, wallets, and mining functionality.
 The project is divided into three main components:
 - `host.py`: Starts the crypto node and hosts the blockchain and wallets.
 - `client.py`: Mines zQoin crypto, and sends/receives transactions to/from wallets.
 - `calculate.py`: Calculates the maximum supply of coins based on difficulty variables. (outdated)

 ## Features
 - **Blockchain**: A basic implementation of a blockchain to manage transactions and mining.
+- **Node Integration**: PBFT fault tolerence between P2P nodes that host the blockchain.
 - **Wallets**: Create and manage wallets for storing zQoin.
 - **Mining**: Mine zQoin using the `client.py` script.
 - **Full Customizability**: Variables all ready to customize, in an easy to read format.